 Complete Your Profile

 During Careers in Student Affairs Month, NASPA will sponsor unique educational sessions for students and professionals of all levels, working across the field.
+To submit a proposal for a webinar or other event, submit to the 2021 NASPA Careers in Student Affairs Month Call for Submissions by August 29th at 11:59pm local time.
 Each webinar will be recorded and posted here following the livecasts.
 Please allow up to 24 hours following the livecast for the recordings to be posted.
+Below, you will find the 2020 NASPA Careers in Student Affairs Month webinars.

 |Date & Time||Title||Description||Presenters|